Peñafiel, Spain

 Peñafiel is a town in the Valladolid Province and the greater autonomous community of Castile and León, Spain.
 It is best known for the Peñafiel Castle and for its medieval square used for bullfights and named "Plaza del Coso" (English: "Bullring Square").
 The square is surrounded by private homes, but since medieval times the rights to use their windows, balconies and doorways during bullfights are owned by the town (see easement), which auctions them to the highest bidders.

-The town is full of deep excavated caveswhich were traditionally used to store the wine because of the constant temperature they kept all year around.
+The town is full of deep excavated caves which were traditionally used to store the wine because of the constant temperature they kept all year around.
 These caves have chimney vents for ventilation and to evacuate the gases generated by the fermentation of the wine.
 These chimney vents dot the landscape in and around the town and the castle.

 In 2006 Peñafiel had a population of about 5,434.

 Peñafiel was a very important centre in the Middle Ages, as evidenced by the fact that it had up to 19 churches.

 The town witnessed a clear expansion when the Spanish Rail System reached it, and this also profited the surrounding region.
 Rail facilitated distribution of goods, of which wheat was the most important.
 Three factories were established dedicated to the production of flour.
 This expansion did not, however, serve to develop animal husbandry in the region.